 - VSS (Volume Shadow Copy) – It is Microsoft’s Volume Shadow Copy Service (VSS)and it is used to create snapshots of data that is to be backed up.
 Make sure backup software support VSS for MS-Windows client/server.

-- License and cost – Make sure you understand and use of open source license under which the original backup software is made available to you.
+- License and cost – Ensure you understand and use of open source license under which the original backup software is made available to you.

-- Reports and alerts – Finally, you must able to see backup reports, current job status, and get alert when something goes wrong while making backups.
+- Reports and alerts – Finally, you must able to see backup reports, current job status and get an alert when something goes wrong while making backups.

 Open source Enterprise ready Network Backup Tool

-When it comes to open sources backup tools for Linux systems, Bacula is one of the most widely used and popular backup and recovery solution for Linux system.
-It also works on different cross platforms like Windows, and Mac OS X.
+When it comes to open source backup tools for Linux systems, Bacula is one of the most widely used and popular backup and recovery solution for the Linux system.
+It also works on different cross platforms like Windows and Mac OS X.

-It is easy to use and efficient in recovering of loss data and damaged files in the local system and remotely.
-Also, Bacula comes with an effective and advanced storage management solution that helps you to recover all lost and damaged files pretty much quickly when compared to other backup and recovery solutions.
+It is easy to use and efficient in recovering lost data and damaged files in the local system and remotely.
+Also, Bacula comes with an effective and advanced storage management solution that helps you recover all lost and damaged files pretty much quickly compared to other backup and recovery solutions.

 Protects your system by taking incremental snapshots of the file system at regular intervals